martinqt/GitExtensionsDoc/source/settings.rst

 Settings that are specific to Git Extensions but apply to only the current repository will be stored in a file of the same name, ``GitExtensions.settings``, but in either the root folder of the repository or the ``.git`` folder of the repository, depending on whether or not they are distributed with that repository.
 The settings that are used by Git are stored in the configuration files of Git.
-The global settings are stored in a file called
+The global settings are stored in the file called
 ``.gitconfig`` in the user directory.
 The local settings are stored in the ``.git\config`` file of the repository.

 .. _settings-checklist: